 There are different types of skull fractures, including:

 - simple (or closed) fracture, where the skin has not broken and the surrounding tissue is not damaged

 - compound (or open) fracture, where the skin has broken and the surrounding tissue may be damaged

 - linear fracture, where the break in the bone looks like a straight line

 depressed fracture, where part of the skull is crushed inwards

 Open fractures may be more serious because there is a higher risk of infection if the skin is broken.
 This is because bacteria could enter the wound through the open skin.
 Depressed fractures may also be more serious because small pieces of bone can press inwards against the brain.

 Most skull fractures will heal by themselves, particularly if they are simple, linear fractures.
 The healing process can take many months, although any pain will usually disappear in around 5-10 days.

-If the fracture is open, you may be prescribed antibiotics (medicines to treat infections that are caused by bacteria) to prevent an infection.
+If the fracture is open, you may be prescribed antibiotics (medicines to treat infections caused by bacteria) to prevent an infection.

-If the fracture is very severe or depressed, you may need to have surgery to help prevent any damage to the brain.
+If the fracture is severe or depressed, you may need surgery to help prevent any damage to the brain.
 This will usually be carried out under general anaesthetic.